fabiodamasceno/backend-test/src/node/README.md

 `yarn dev:watch` will starts nodemon to compile and refresh the app on save.
 Also errors are [pretty printed](https://github.com/AriaMinaei/pretty-error) in dev mode.
 Finally output is piped to bunyan to pretty print logs too.

 ### Tests
 Tests were written using Jest.
-The test files are closed to source feature being tested. `yarn test` will run all tests and generate code coverage.
+The test files are next to source feature being tested. `yarn test` will lint code and run all tests to generate code coverage.
 If you want to see and browse generated statistics on your browser you can run `yarn open:coverage`.

 `yarn test:watch` will run tests and bring jest interactive console.
 The code coverage was disabled in watch mode to speed up feedback.

+By default Jest will try to find affected testes since the last commit.
+You can type 'a' to run all tests.

 #### package.json tasks